nagisoft/pwgenio/README.md

 PWGENIO is a Password Generator app that allows users to generate secure and strong passwords.
 Using React Password Lenght between 7 and 20 characters

-If not option is checked there is an Error !
+If no option is checked there is an Error !

 Feature to copy the generated password to the Clipboard

 - [Demo Website PWGENIO](https://pwgenio.netlify.app/)